Dynamics of Large Boson Systems with Attractive Interaction and a Derivation of the Cubic Focusing NLS in $\mathbb{R}^3$: Estimates for the Solution to the Hartree Equation

-where the first term is a consequence of the $L^\infty L^1$-decay estimate for the free evolution.
-For the second term, we apply the $L^\infty L^1$-decay estimate and Young's convolution estimate to get
+where the first term is a consequence of the $L^\infty L^1$-decay estimate.
+For the first part of the second term, we apply the $L^\infty L^1$-decay estimate, Young's convolution inequality, and conservation of mass to get

-Lastly, by Lemma \ref{decay-1} there exists $k \in L^1([0, \infty])$ and $\delta>0$ such that
+Lastly, by Lemma \ref{decay-1}, there exists $k \in L^1([0, \infty])$ and $\delta>0$ such that